 The first phase affects men born between 6th April 1945 to 6 April 1951 with an official retirement age of 65, while women born during the same period have a retirement age between 60 and 63 years depending on their date of birth.

 The second phase mandates that the official UK retirement age for men born after 6 April 1951 remains at 65, and women born after 6 April 1953 can retire at 63.
 However, an additional phase will increase the UK retirement age for this group to sit at 66 for men and 65 for women by the end of 2018.

 It is also possible to take early retirement in the UK but you won’t be able to claim your state pension until you reach the official UK retirement age.
 To retire early, UK residents may have the option to withdraw private or occupational pensions as early as 55 years old, depending on the pension scheme restrictions and personal circumstances.

 - You can check the retirement age in the UK based on your date of birth using the government’s UK retirement age calculator.

 - This UK retirement calculator helps determine your retirement age and UK retirement pension amount.

 - AgeUK is a charity that offers a UK retirement calculator and advice on financial planning.

 If you’ve been living and working in the UK, you will have been paying UK taxes to Her Majesty’s Revenue and Customs (HMRC), as well as National Insurance Contributions (NIC) towards the social security system including UK state pensions.
 Providing you meet the minimum contribution of 10 years, you may be eligible to draw a UK retirement pension, besides any funds from UK private pension schemes and occupational pension schemes you have contributed to.

 If you aren’t eligible for a retirement pension in the UK, you will need to draw other pension provisions from your home country or other countries you have worked in.
 If you’ve worked in other European countries, your pension from other countries can be combined.
-Find more information in Expatica’s UK pension guide.
+Find more information in Expatica’s guide to UK pensions.